neondatabase/website/content/guides/feature-flags-sveltekit.md

 Great!
 You can use these helper functions in your application to manage and control feature flags dynamically.

-## Dynamic Feature Flag Integration for Testing Fast Payment Methods
+## Dynamic feature flag integration for testing fast payment methods

 In this section, you will get an example of how feature flag helps test and roll out new features, dynamically.
 For example, you are a payment processing company.
 You have just added a payment method named `PayGM` that helps users pay faster.
 But you want to test it out on a random basis for each cart that you process.
 Let's walk through a hypothetical code that allows you to understand the usage of feature flag in this case.